lustoerk/playground/README.md

 ## Step 5 - diversive setup, create staging and prod in cloud, dev on local k3s cluster

 # Phase 2 - AWS
+_Details for AWS integration can be added here as needed._

 # Todo
 - Evaluate different programmatic authentication methods for TF->GCP